sordina/sordina.github.io/_drafts/value_perception_action_theory_of_mind.markdown

 I'd love to find out if there is a more rigorous way to attack such a goal.

-This diagram should be sufficient to represent various simple forms of both inter and intra-organizational collaboration, conflict, communication, perception, and action.
-The entities involved are kept to a minimum, and there should be an economy of action between those entities.
-This should not only allow the description of objective facts, but also a model for the description of misunderstanding, mis-perception, miscommunication, and confusion in general, both accidental, and intentionally constructed.
+This diagram is intended to be sufficient to represent various simple forms of both inter and intra-organizational collaboration, conflict, communication, perception, and action.
+The entities involved are intended to be kept to a minimum, and there should be an economy of action between those entities.
+This should not only allow the description of objective facts, but also present a model for the description of misunderstanding, mis-perception, miscommunication, and confusion in general, both accidental, and intentionally constructed.
 Note that this framework doesn't put forward any solutions